skyface753/Trainees-FiSi/docs/index.md

 This is a documentation to learn the basics as an FiSi trainee.

-## Order
+## Structure

 [timeline(docs/timeline.json)]

 !!! note

-    There are some further topics in the navigation bar, but they are not part of the program.
+    There are some further topics in the navigation bar, but they are not essential for the trainee project.

+## Main topics

-- First, we will setup a basic network with an FritzBox router and a client.
-This will be your first start to get familiar with the basics.
+- First, we will do a few projects with [Boards](boards/), like the Raspberry Pi, to get familiar with some basic hardware.
-- After that, we will setup a virtual network with Mininet.
-We will mainly use this to test our configuration before deploying it on real hardware.
+- After that, we will setup some [virtual machines](virtualization/) to a basic infrastructure.
-- Then we will setup a real network with a router and real switches.
+- Then we will setup a [network](networking/) with a router and real switches.
-- Finally, we will setup some servers and services to get a infrastructure like a company would have (e.g. a webserver, a mailserver, a fileserver, ...)
+  - We will also setup some servers and services to get a infrastructure like a company would have (e.g. a webserver, a mailserver, a fileserver, ...)
+- Lastly, you can choose some other topics like [coding](coding/) or [AI](ai/).
+These are not essential for the trainee project, but you can learn a lot from them.

 ## Prepare yourself